Mevan-V/Spider_Inductions/README.md

-This repository is to store spider induction task files.
+This repository is to store spider induction task files for ML basic task.